-27.Since the backtesting results are only relevant for portfolios with enough data, the results based on all the data collected are complemented with additional charts for which only records with more than 100 obligors are selected.20 Generally speaking, the former show lower backtesting ratios (i.e. more conservative calibration), which is consistent with the general margin of conservatism (MoC) principle (the fewer the data an institution has, the more conservative it must be in its estimation).
+24.Since the backtesting results are only relevant for portfolios with enough data, the results based on all the data collected are complemented with additional charts for which only records with more than 100 obligors are selected13.
+Generally speaking, the former show lower backtesting ratios (i.e. more conservative calibration), which is consistent with the general margin of conservatism (MoC) principle (the fewer the data an institution has, the more conservative it must be in its estimation).

-20 As a consequence, for figures 18 and 19 the following percentages of portfolios are excluded from the analysis: 18% of the portfolios for CORP AIRB, 24% for CORP FIRB, 5% for SMEC AIRB, 11% for SMEC FIRB, 1% for RETO and 0% for MORT, SMOT and RSMS.
+13 As a consequence, for Figure 19 and Figure 20 the following percentages of portfolios are excluded from the analysis: 21% of the portfolios for CORP AIRB, 20% for CORP FIRB, 6% for SMEC AIRB, 11% for SMEC FIRB, 1% for RETO and 3% for RSMS and 0% for MORT, RETO and SMOT.

-Figure 18: Interquartile range of the ratio of DR 1Y to PD and the ratio of DR 5Y to PD, for non-defaulted exposures, by SVB exposure class and regulatory approach
+Figure 19: Interquartile range of the ratio of DR 1Y to PD and the ratio of DR 5Y to PD, for non-defaulted exposures, by SVB exposure class and regulatory approach

-Figure 19: Interquartile range of the ratio between LR 1Y and LGD and the ratio between LR 5Y and LGD, for nondefaulted exposures, by portfolio and regulatory approach
+Figure 20: Interquartile range of the ratio between LR 1Y and LGD and the ratio between LR 5Y and LGD, for nondefaulted exposures, by portfolio and regulatory approach